NeonGod314/learning_deep_features_for_discriminative_loacalization/README.md

 ### Paper review/ introduction

-The paper introduces a way to implement object loacalization without using annotated data or data with bounding boxes and is based on the idea that units become more and more discriminative as the depth of the n/w increases.
+The paper introduces a way to implement object localization without using annotated data or data with bounding boxes and is based on the idea that units become more and more discriminative as the depth of the n/w increases.

-For the example implementation, I will be using VGG16 net after clipping its FC layers.
+For the example implementation, I will be using ResNet50 net after clipping its FC layers.

 #### Related concepts:
 ##### 1. Class Activation Mapping